Log canonical $3$-fold complements: Introduction

-Complements was rigorously defined first in ~\cites{Sho96}.
-Prokhorov and Shokurov then developed the theory of log canonical surface complements in more details~\cites{Sho97,Pro99}, while some partial results are known in dimension three~\cites{Pro00,Pro01a,Pro01b,Fuj01}.
-They also introduced some inductive scheme towards the existence of bounded complements for Fano-type varieties~\cites{PS01,PS09}.
-The boundedness of complements for Fano-type morphisms was proved by Birkar~\cite{Bir16a}, and it was used to prove the BAB conjecture about the boundedness of Fano varieties~\cite{Bir16b}.
-It is known that the existence of complements without the Fano-type assumption is considerably harder.
-The third author proved some initial results towards the boundedness of complements for $\qq$-complemented pairs in dimension three~\cites{Xu19a,Xu19b}.
+Complements were rigorously defined first in ~\cites{Sho96}.
+Prokhorov and Shokurov then developed the theory of log canonical surface complements in more detail~\cites{Sho97,Pro99}.
+Some partial results are known in dimension three~\cites{Pro00,Pro01a,Pro01b,Fuj01}.
+They also introduced some inductive schemes towards the existence of bounded complements for Fano-type varieties~\cites{PS01,PS09}.
+The boundedness of complements for Fano-type morphisms was proved by Birkar~\cite{Bir16a}, and it was used to prove the BAB conjecture regarding the boundedness of Fano varieties~\cite{Bir16b}.
+The existence of complements without the Fano-type assumption is expected to be considerably harder: indeed, this condition guarantees that $X$ has klt singularities and $-K_X$ has positivity properties.
+The third author proved some initial results towards the boundedness of complements for $\qq$-complemented pairs in dimension three~\cites{Xu19a,Xu19b,thesis}.
+In particular, in ~\cite{thesis}, he proved the existence and boundedness of complements for projective log canonical Fano $3$-folds.
 In this article, we expand the theory of log canonical $3$-fold complements.
 The following theorem settles the existence of bounded complements for $\qq$-complemented $3$-folds with rational coefficients lying in a DCC set with rational accumulation points.

 \begin{introthm} Let $\Lambda \subset \qq$ be a set satisfying the descending chain condition with rational accumulation points.
-There exists a natural number $n$ only depending on $\Lambda$ which satisfies the following.
-Let $X\rightarrow T$ be a projective contraction between normal quasi-projective varieties so that \begin{itemize} \item $(X,B)$ is a log canonical $3$-fold, \item $(X,B)$ is $\qq$-complemented over $t\in T$, and \item the coefficients of $B$ belong to $\Lambda$. \end{itemize} Then, up to shrinking $T$ around $t$, we can find
+There exists a natural number $n$ only depending on $\Lambda$ that satisfies the following.
+Let $X\rightarrow T$ be a contraction between normal quasi-projective varieties such that \begin{itemize} \item $(X,B)$ is a log canonical $3$-fold; \item $(X,B)$ is $\qq$-complemented over $t\in T$; and \item the coefficients of $B$ belong to $\Lambda$. \end{itemize} Then, up to shrinking $T$ around $t$, we can find

 such that $(X,B+\Gamma/n)$ is a log canonical pair. \end{introthm}